acoomans/flask-autodoc/README.md

 ## Requirements

-Flask Autodoc is compatible with Python versions 2 and 3; and depends only on Flask.
+Flask-Autodoc is compatible with Python versions 2 and 3; and it depends only on Flask.

 ## Install